English Department Faculty

 He’s currently working on a novel entitled Republican Fathers and a book of poems entitled The World Is a Fine Place.
 He teaches American literature, creative writing, and disability studies at Grinnell.

 Paula V. Smith.
 Raised mostly outside the United States in a Foreign Service family, Paula Vene Smith attended Interlochen Arts Academy for her last two years of high school.
 She is the author of two books: Engaging Risk: A Guide for College Leaders (Rowman & Littlefield, 2015) and a novel published in Spanish, Italian, and Russian translations (2010).
 The Painter’s Muse in English remains available to an interested publisher.
 Paula has published many short pieces in literary journals, including poetry in Flyway and Red Cedar Review and short fiction in The North American Review and Bellevue Literary Review.
-Building on years of work in academic administration, Paula’s professional articles on risk management appear in University Business, Risk & Insurance Magazine, Inside Higher Ed, and elsewhere.
-Over the years Paula has contributed to creative projects with photographers, composers, and visual artists.
+Building on years of work in academic administration, Paula’s professional articles on risk management appear in University Business, Risk & Insurance magazine, Inside Higher Ed, and elsewhere.
+Over the years Paula has contributed to collaborative projects with photographers, composers, and visual artists.
 In 1996 she joined with Mary Swander, Edward Hirsch, Ray Young Bear, and other poets to write the libretto for “Broken Ground,” a choral-orchestral piece composed by Jonathan Chenette.
 This commissioned work was performed by the Des Moines Symphony and Grinnell Singers to celebrate the State of Iowa Sesquicentennial.
 In 2012 Paula contributed a set of poems to the iBook, Texture, by photographer Dan Ferro.
-Most recently an audio recording of her poem, “Summer,” was selected for inclusion in the Telepoem Booth, a national multimedia art installation that repurposes vintage telephone booths in a variety of U.S. cities, inviting members of the public to dial up and listen to a poem.
+More recently an audio recording of her poem, “Summer,” was selected for inclusion in the Telepoem Booth, a national multimedia art installation that repurposes vintage telephone booths in a variety of U.S. cities, inviting members of the public to dial up and listen to a poem.